matthet/transactions-cloud/README.md

 ### Development and Tooling

 I decided to use this challenge as an opportunity to gain some 'ramp-up' with React.
-I have not had experience with React in my career as of yet, and have just dabbled in my spare time.
+I have not had experience with React in my career as of yet, but have dabbled in my spare time, and am now eager to get up to speed!

 Unfortunately, this has meant I have not used many other libraries or build tools, as I was really going from 0 to solution.